SANOYAINFOTECH/SANOYAINFOTECH/README.md

 # Hi, I'm Prince!

-A **CompTIA Security+ certified Cybersecurity Professional** with hands-on SOC operations experience built through self-designed **home lab projects**.
+A **CompTIA Security+ certified Cybersecurity Professional** with hands-on SOC operations experience built through advanced self-designed **home lab projects**.

-## Objective
+My focus is on **threat detection, log analysis, and incident response** using modern security technologies such as **SIEMs, EDR tools, and IDS/IPS solutions**.

-My passion is defending digital environments through:
+These labs demonstrate my ability to:
-- 🔍 Threat Detection & Log Analysis
+- Detect and analyze cyber threats in simulated SOC environments
-- 🧠 Incident Response & Threat Hunting
+- Build and monitor SIEM dashboards for alert correlation
-- ⚙️ SIEM Implementation & Alert Tuning
+- Conduct endpoint and network forensics

-Each project simulates **real SOC workflows**, following industry frameworks like **MITRE ATT&CK**, **NIST**, and **CIS Controls*
+- Apply frameworks such as **MITRE ATT&CK**, **NIST**, and **CIS Controls**

 ## Skills